-Spacious and ambient 3 bedroom old olive mill House (sleeps 8) in a charming and peaceful stone village; and surrounded by rolling green hills and only a few minutes walk or drive to fine clean beaches with a variety of shops, restaurants & cafes;
+Spacious and ambient 3 bedroom restored stone house situated in a charming and peaceful rural village; surrounded by nature and rolling green hills; only a few minutes walk or drive to fine beaches with a variety of shops, restaurants & cafes nearby.

 Lustica, a real get-a-way of pretty beaches, and peaceful countryside covered in thick olive and pine woods, while at the same time surrounded by the deep blue waters of the Adriatic, and famous Boka Kotorska fjord.